Close

 Passport Requirements

-Your passport must be valid for at least 3 months beyond departure date from the Schengen Area and issued within the last 10 years.
-Ensure sufficient blank pages for entry stamps.
+Your passport must be valid for at least 3 months after your planned departure date from the Schengen Area and must have been issued within the past 10 years, with at least 2 blank pages.

 Who Needs a Visa

-Citizens of Russia, China, India, Turkey, South Africa, most African and Asian countries require a Schengen visa for Poland.
+Citizens of Russia, China, India, Turkey, South Africa, and most African and Asian countries require a Schengen visa for Poland if they are from a non-Schengen country without a visa-free travel agreement.
+If you require a visa to visit Poland, you do not need ETIAS authorization; instead, you will apply for a Schengen visa.
 Apply at Polish consulates or visa application centers in your country.

 Transit Requirements

-Airport Transit Visa (ATV) required for certain nationalities transiting through Polish airports without entering the Schengen Area.
-Check current ATV requirements if you're not entering Poland.
+Airport Transit Visa (Type A) is required for certain nationalities transiting through Polish airports without entering the Schengen Area.
+Check current airport transit visa requirements if you are not entering Poland.

 Verification: Always confirm current requirements through official Polish government sources or consulates before travel, as visa policies can change.